AbdulRahmanAlHamali/flutter_typeahead/README.md

 is an error retrieving suggestions.
 This will also ignore the `errorBuilder`.

 By default, the suggestions box will automatically hide when the keyboard is hidden.
-To change this behavior, set `hideSuggestionsOnKeyboardHide` to false.
+To change this behavior, set `hideWithKeyboard` to false.

 #### Customizing the animation